FunPhantasie/Loki/README.md

 <br/>
 Type cmd and press Enter.<br/>
 <br/>
-A Command Prompt window will open already in that folder.<br/>
+A Command Prompt window will open with the path already of that folder.<br/>
 <br/>
 Run this command (copy & paste, then press Enter):<br/>
 <br/>